Ferdilii/motorized_macro_rail_int_fix/README.md

 The goal is to interface the stepper motor with the macro rail of your choosing.
 I ended up going with the [NM-200s](https://www.amazon.com/dp/B0BXKFGLF3) focusing rail which I find sufficient but not amazing.
-It has some flex which leads to some shifts between photos but the final result looks good regardless.
+It has some flex which leads to some shifts between photos but the stacking software compensates for this.
 I *might* try a cheaper one or potentially DIY one with some steel rods and linear bearings, if I find the time/motivation.